x13a/Vibe/README.md

      width="30%"
      height="30%">

-Tiny app to vibrate when call is answered.
+Tiny app to vibrate when the call is answered.
 Has to work with `AOSP` like dialers.

 ## Permissions